 - (1) Within 30 days of filing the petition, the debtor must file with the Clerk, and serve on the lessor, Official Form 101B ("Statement About Payment of an Eviction Judgment Against You") indicating the debtor has cured, under applicable non-bankruptcy law, the entire monetary default that was the basis of the issuance of the judgment of eviction.
-The debtor must file Official Form 101B regardless of whether the lessor objected to Official Form 101A. - (2) However, if the lessor is a public housing entity, the debtor does not need to file Official Form 101B.
+The debtor must file Official Form 101B regardless of whether the lessor objected to Official Form 101A. - (2) However, if the lessor is a public housing entity, the debtor does not need to file Official Form 101B or pay the pre-petition arrears that were the basis for the eviction judgment.